BuildRadiator/BuildRadiator/README.md

 mvn clean install
 ```

-The build does:
+In about 25 seconds, the build does:

 1. compile,
 2. unit test compile,
 3. unit test invocation,
 4. integration test invocation,
 5. functional test invocation (WebDriver)
-6. distribution creation (uberjar style)
+6. distribution creation (uberjar style jar)

-## Prerequsites
+## Build prerequsites

 1. Chromedriver.exe for your platform (homebrew has it)
 2. Maven 3+

 ## Deploying to Google AppEngine

 This is to the "Flexible" AppEngine for Java variant, and not the traditional one.
+It also needs a 'datastore' that is connected to the AppEngine app/project, but the schema is setup automatically on boot.

 ```
 mvn -Pgae -DskipTests appengine:deploy